Section 5 – State Championships

-5.1.1 Carnivals shall be held annually at a time and place as determined by the Council of the New South Wales Primary Schools Sports Association.
+5.1.1 Championships shall be held annually at a time and place as determined by the Council of the New South Wales Primary Schools Sports Association.

-(a) Competing players shall be bona-fide pupils of and enrolled at an affiliated school (Primary Eligibility) in New South Wales for at least one (1) month immediately preceding the date of the commencement of the carnival.
+(a) Competing players shall be bona-fide pupils of and enrolled at an affiliated school (Primary Eligibility) in New South Wales for at least one (1) month immediately preceding the date of the commencement of the championship.
 Students enrolled through Distance Education will be eligible to compete for their DoE association based on their place of primary residence.

 (b) All team officials must be currently employed, permanent, temporary or casual teachers of the New South Wales Department of Education or the relevant education authority of the invited Associations and be appointed by the relevant associations.

 Any other personnel must apply to and be approved by the NSWPSSA Executive.

-(c) State Carnivals shall be conducted on a Boys/Girls basis.
+(c) State Championship shall be conducted on a Boys/Girls basis.
 The concept shall apply to all events for all children 8-13 years, with the exception of Rugby Union and Rugby League where students turning 13 in the year of competition are ineligible to play, within the K-6 concept of New South Wales Primary School Sport.

 (d) Access may be provided for "accelerated learners", 11 years old or under attending secondary and/or central schools.
 It will be the responsibility of the feeder school, or nominated primary school, in liaison with the secondary school to provide the participation in NSWPSSA activities.

 5.1.3 Each DoE Association/invited Association may enter one (1) team.
-However, in the event of all Region/invited Association not participating in a State Carnival or where it is desired to have an even number of teams in the carnival draw, only one Region/invited Association may enter two (2) teams in any State Carnival at the invitation of the host Region/invited Association, subject to approval of that sport's sub-committee, and the Executive of the New South Wales Primary Schools Sports Association.
-In such cases the second team accepted from the one (1) Region/invited Association shall have full competition rights and members of that team shall be eligible for State selection if applicable.
+However, in the event of all Association not participating in a State Championship or where it is desired to have an even number of teams in the championship draw, only one association may enter two (2) teams in any State Championship at the invitation of the host an association, subject to approval of that sport's sub-committee, and the Executive of the New South Wales Primary Schools Sports Association.
+In such cases the second team accepted from the one (1) Association shall have full competition rights and members of that team shall be eligible for State selection if applicable.